 We are registered with the National Anti-Fraud Network (NAFN), which the LGA commissioned to develop and host the register.

 We are transferring all of the existing, relevant data that we hold into the database.
 According to the NAFN retention policy, it will be held for 25 years.

 Frequently asked questions

-The National Register of Refusals and Revocations (NR3) has been developed to improve public safety and confidence in hackney carriage and private hire licensing.
+The National Register of Taxi and Private Hire Licence Revocations and Refusals (NR3) has been developed to improve public safety and confidence in hackney carriage and private hire licensing.

 There have been numerous high profile cases where drivers who have been refused licences or had a licence revoked in one area have gone to another area and received a licence in that area by failing to disclose their previous history.